 How TO trade earning announcements with options

-- Trade outside of money – As you can see, the edge in buying straddle for expiration is very small and practically disappears when adding frictions.
+- Trade outside of money – As you can see, the edge in buying straddles for expiration is very small and practically disappears when adding frictions.
 You might be able to enjoy the effect of the volatility crush when opening positions out of the money.

 - Don’t Trade automatically – Options are priced correctly for the most parts.
-Trade where you think you can have a bigger edge – you know the stock, you want to hold it, you have an opinion about its (relative) worth etc.
+Trade where you think you can have a bigger edge – you know the stock, you want to hold it, you have an opinion about its (relative) worth, etc.

 - Have scenarios – Though there is high uncertainty, try to build different scenarios (game plan) and execute it during trading.
-When you have time to plan your actions, you’d probably going to reach to better decisions than during trading when ‘bullets are flying’.
+When you have time to plan your actions, you’d probably going to reach better decisions than during trading when ‘bullets are flying’.

 - Short time to expiration – Volatility crush will be the most violent when there is no time till expiration and the option is out the money.
 To capitalize on it, look for the closest expiration possible to earnings.

-Example: Trading $TSLA Options for earning announcement
+Example: Trading $TSLA Options for earnings announcement

 I thought that If the stock gapes down I will roll the put longer or get assigned and sell covered call (I’m long-term bullish on the stock).
 If the stock gapes up – I’ll roll the position out and up and wait for a correction to close the position, even with a loss.

-I decided to go close to the money, but this could have worked with further out of the money options too (and probably less heart attacks).
+I decided to go close to the money, but this could have worked with further out of the money options too (and probably fewer heart attacks).
 I sold put 200 and call 225 for about $9.2~ (black lines)

 Though I’d start losing money below 200 and above 225, My break-even points were $191&$234 (red lines).
 When the stock open under 200 I waited, and the stock enjoyed a bullish trend during the day.
 Before the close I closed the position for about 1.1~$ – I didn’t see any value in continuing holding this position any longer.